-Google's What-If Tool for TensorBoard helps users visualize AI bias | VentureBeat
+Google’s What-If Tool for TensorBoard helps users visualize AI bias

-With some polls showing that more than 70 percent of Americans remain wary of autonomous machines, it’s no surprise that transparency in artificial intelligence (AI) is an area of intense research.
-In February, Accenture released a toolkit that automatically detects and helps data scientists to mitigate bias in AI algorithms, and in May, Microsoft launched a solution of its own.
-Now, Google’s following suit.
+With some polls showing that more than 70 percent of Americans remain wary of autonomous machines, the amount of research going into transparency in artificial intelligence (AI) is no surprise.
+In February, Accenture released a toolkit that automatically detects bias in AI algorithms and helps data scientists mitigate that bias, and in May Microsoft launched a solution of its own.
+Now, Google is following suit.

 The Mountain View company today debuted the What-If Tool, a new bias-detecting feature of the TensorBoard web dashboard for its TensorFlow machine learning framework.
-It allows users to, with no more than a model and a dataset, generate visualizations that explore the impact of algorithmic tweaks and adjustments.
+With no more than a model and a dataset, users are able to generate visualizations that explore the impact of algorithmic tweaks and adjustments.

 “Probing ‘what if’ scenarios [in AI] often means writing custom, one-off code to analyze a specific model,” Google AI software engineer James Wexler wrote in a blog post.
 “Not only is this process inefficient, it makes it hard for non-programmers to participate in the process of shaping and improving ML models.”